 - When seeking consensus, define what you mean up front.
 For example, you might continue to explore and debate until everyone is fully supportive of the final decision, regardless of the time spent on the process.
-Or, you might seek consensus for a defined period of time after which another decision-making option gets used.
+Or you might seek consensus for a defined period of time after which another decision-making option gets used.

 - Include the right people in the process.
 It’s a problem when the only people charged with making a decision are doing so for political reason, or by default.
 Think through who would be the best people to involve in the decision.

-- Estimate when a decision will be made and let people know that in advance.
+- Estimate when a decision will be made and let people know in advance.
 If a decision gets delayed for whatever reason, give people an update.
 When the decision is made, make sure everyone knows.

 - Check out some great resources on the topic including the Heath brothers’ book, Decisive: How to Make Better Choices in Life and Work, 2013.